serokell/tezos-packaging/docs/baking.md

 1) Install `tezos-baking` package following [these instructions](#add-repository).

-2) Run `tezos-setup-wizard` and follow the instructions there.
+2) Run `tezos-setup` and follow the instructions there.

 <details>
  <summary>